Yilin-Yang/vim-markbar/README.md

 nmap <leader>b <Plug>OpenMarkbarPeekabooBacktick
 ```

-As of the time of writing, the peekaboo markbar isn't fully compatible with
-operator-pending mode, visual mode, or select mode.
-For instance, setting `vmap
-' <Plug>OpenMarkbarPeekabooApostrophe` will allow you to _open_ the
-peekaboo markbar from visual mode, but doing so will cancel your visual selection.

-If you want to disable the peekaboo markbar entirely, you can set
-`g:markbar_enable_peekaboo` to `v:false`.

 #### "Select" and "Jump To" Mappings
 The plugin sets buffer-local "select" and "jump to" mappings for every possible
 mark on entering the peekaboo markbar.
 These mappings can be customized by